MartinaP87/onlyevents87/README.md

 - Users can add, edit and delete photos.
 - Users can add preferences to their profiles.
 - The admin can add, edit, and delete categories and genres.
-- Users are not allowed to perform changes on the categories and genres.
+- Users are not allowed to perform changes to the categories and genres.

 ### Development process

 The development process of the project has been divided into phases.
 The first phases aim to build the essential features for a minimal working website, and the last phases include the features that are desirable but not mandatory.

 **First Phase**

-- Create, edit and delete events
+- Create, edit, and delete events
 - View event list
 - View event page
 - Search event by title, name, or date
-- Create, edit and delete comments
+- Create, edit, and delete comments
 - View comment list

 **Second Phase**

 - Account registration
 - Display user profile
 - Edit user profile
 - Follow/unfollow profiles
-- Create, edit and delete categories
+- Create, edit, and delete categories
 - View category list
 - View category page
-- Create, edit and delete genres
+- Create, edit, and delete genres
 - View genre list
-- Create, edit and delete event genres
+- Create, edit, and delete event genres

 **Third Phase**

-- Create, edit and delete event photos
+- Create, edit, and delete event photos
-- View event photo list
+- View the event photo list
 - Create and delete user preferences
 - Like/Unlike comments
 - Show interest/uninterest for an event